Income-Driven Repayment Plans: Pros and Cons for Borrowers

 Four common situations when income-based loans can be the right choice:

-We have a repayment calculator for each income-driven plan that can be found below.
+We have a repayment calculator for each income-driven plan, which can be found below.

 Student loan income-based repayment can be a great solution if you’re struggling to pay your student loans, but they’re not the only option.
 Here are some other ways you can get help repaying your student loans: